Making Exercise a Natural Part of Your Day

 You should exercise because your body was designed to move.
 Modern life—with office jobs, cars, and comfy couches—allows us to survive without exercise, but your body still craves movement and needs physical activity for optimal health.
 Exercise provides so many health benefits it’s hard to keep track of them all!

-- Exercise helps prevent or manage chronic health conditions like heart disease, osteoporosis, diabetes, and cancer.
+- Helps prevent or manage chronic health conditions like heart disease, osteoporosis, diabetes, and cancer.

-- Exercise strengthens your muscles and tones your body.
+- Strengthens your muscles and tones your body.

-- Exercise improves circulation and lowers your heart rate and blood pressure.
+- Improves circulation and lowers your heart rate and blood pressure.

-- Exercise can make you feel happier and more alive!
+- Can make you feel happier and more alive!

 What if I don’t have time and don’t belong to a gym?